 iPhone Background Sounds wrap-up

-Background Sounds is definitely a handy addition to iOS 15 but it’s a bit cumbersome to use.
-It’s also quite basic, so if you think you’d appreciate more sounds and rich features, a great UI, and improved usability, definitely check out Dark Noise for iOS/Mac.
+Background Sounds is definitely a nice addition to iOS 15.
+However, it’s relatively basic, so if you think you’d appreciate more sounds and rich features, definitely check out Dark Noise for iOS/Mac.

 My colleague Parker also made a sharp concept for how Apple could take Background Sounds further with a dedicated app, sleep timer, and more.